hero media

 3. Attwoods Wines

 Set against a backdrop of vines and leafy green spaces, Attwoods Wines is where cool-climate pinot noir and chardonnay thrive.
-Just ten minutes from Daylesford, this Glenlyon winery is run by passionate grape growers who craft wines that reflect both the vintage and terroir, welcoming visitors to their award-winning cellar door for tastings.
+Just ten minutes from Daylesford, this Glenlyon winery is run by passionate grape growers crafting wines that reflect both vintage and terroir, with tastings hosted at their award-winning cellar door.

 Address: 260 Green Gully Road, Glenlyon